 Win an exclusive Tampa Bay Lightning experience!
-Just text MAGIC to 61873 to be entered to win 2 lower-level tickets and an autographed stick!
+Just text MAGIC to 61873 to be entered to win 2 lower-level tickets and an exclusive in-game experience!

-Listen to Magic Mornings with Danielle on Tuesday for your chance to win:
+Listen to Magic Mornings with Danielle this week for your chance to win:

-Just listen to Magic Mornings with Danielle on Tuesday!
+Just listen to Magic Mornings with Danielle this week to win!

-Listen to Kristy Knight during Magic middays on Tuesday for your chance to win!
+Listen to Kristy Knight during Magic middays this week for your chance to win!